sandesh-ghoti/notes/docker_notes.md

 17. ```docker run -it --init --publish mcPort:dockerPort customImgName``` to create custom container and ```--publish``` or ```--p```forword docker port on machine port and ```--init``` is for if we want to run container in user interaction means we can stop process by ctrl+c and other function of terminal will work and by closing terminal current process will close, skip for if want process works in background
 18.  ```docker run -it --init --P customImgName``` by ```-P```this will be tunnel to random port on machine with expose port of container. so we have to check port no on ```docker ps```
 19. ```docker system prune -a``` to remove all stopped containers, all networks not in use, all images who has no one containsers associated and all build cache
+20. `docker network ls` to list all network services
+21. `docker volume ls` to list all volumes

 ### how to create docker image
 1. create ```Dockerfile``` // its better to create file in our working directory